PARC6502/hours-frontend/README.md

 The project is under development as part of a National Food Service campaign, grassroots community projects across the country trying to solve food insecurity.

-Eventually the goal is to implement this as a cryptocurrency of sorts with smart contracts, maybe using some proof stake systems.

-The project is under development at Foodhall, a grassroots community project based in Sheffield.

 ## Getting involved

 We warmly welcome new participants.